Blueprint: agent harnesses

 • Store FACT, EPISODE, REFERENCE, PROVIDER_RUN, and HARNESS_RUN records.

-• Use ontology so each harness queries real labels and properties.
+• Use schema so each harness queries real labels and properties.

 • Keep prompts and harness state disposable; keep records durable.